-Ivan and I visited Sicily last July.
+Ivan and I visited Sicily July 2018.
 Planning the trip, we had a big list of places that we wanted to visit.
 We stayed in a beautiful hotel overlooking the main city.
 The room was quite spacious but not very well ventilated.
-Most nights, we had to sleep with the balcony door open.
+Similar to our New York hotel Most nights, we had to sleep with the balcony door open.

-Even though we had 7 days in Sicily, we only spent 5 days doing touristy things.
-We spent the rest of the time in the hotel resting up and being lazy from all the walking.
+Even though we had one week in Sicily, we only spent 5 days exploring the island.
+We spent the other days in the hotel resting up and being lazy from all the walking.
 Of all the places we visited in Sicily, Taormina was my favourite.

 We booked our hotel in Catania.
 We woke up early the next day with so much excitement and took a walk through the city centre.
 In the centre of it all stands the stunning Piazza del Duomo.
 You can’t miss this; it is signified by the big elephant.
 There is also the Catania Cathedral behind the elephant.
 Being a small town, you only need a day to cover all the tourist attractions in this town.
 The food was not so bad although we spent most of the time having ice cream and snacks.
 We had some pizza in a nearby restaurant, but I was not impressed.